 - Competitors may use a calculator. - Competitors may use prepared notes for personal use.
 These notes must be in a non-electronic format.
-Competitors may create shared notes during the round via whiteboard see below.
+It is the competitor's responsibility to remind each other of this rule.
+Competitors may also create shared notes during the round via whiteboard see below.